deanpham98/keras_yolov3/README.md

 xhost +local:docker
 # Run the image
 nvidia-docker run -v /tmp/.X11-unix:/tmp/.X11-unix -e DISPLAY=$DISPLAY nguyenkh001/vebits-yolov3:latest
-# After that we need to run this command to return the access back to our host machine
+# After we finish using our container we need to run this command to return the access back to our host machine
 xhost -local:root
 # or
 xhost -local:docker